Kingminer7/Summit-Menu/about.md

-# Template Mod
+# Summit Menu

+The BEST menu for Geometry Dash (if you exclude every other menu)

-Edit about.md to change this
+hopefully i remember to change this lol